After Obamacare: The Future of U.S. Health Care

 The election of Donald Trump to the presidency will be the most consequential event for U.S. health care reform since the passage of the Affordable Care Act in 2010.
 Repealing Obamacare will be a top priority for the incoming administration and the Republican-controlled Congress.
 But there’s tremendous uncertainty on what might replace Obamacare as well as what options will be available for the 20 million newly insured who now benefit from exchange subsidies and the Medicaid expansion.
 When might premium subsidies and the individual mandate be repealed?
 How would high-risk pools, selling insurance across state lines, health savings accounts, and block grants change who receives health coverage, and at what cost?
 This webinar will discuss key ideas put forward in Republican proposals, how this political shift will change U.S. health care coverage, and what questions journalists should be asking as these dramatic changes unfold.
 We will be joined by MIT’s Jonathan Gruber, an architect of the Affordable Care Act; American Enterprise Institute's Joseph Antos, former assistant director for health and human resources at the Congressional Budget Office (CBO); the Hoover Institution’s Lanhee Chen, a leading conservative commentator and policy advisor; and Jennifer Haberkorn, senior health care reporter for Politico.

+Joseph Antos is the Wilson H. Taylor Scholar in Health Care and Retirement Policy at the American Enterprise Institute (AEI), where his research focuses on the economics of health policy — including the Affordable Care Act, Medicare, the uninsured, and the overall reform of the health care system and its financing.
 He also studies the impact of health care expenditures on federal budget policy.
 Before joining AEI, Antos was assistant director for health and human resources at the Congressional Budget Office (CBO).
 He has also held senior positions in the US Department of Health and Human Services, the Office of Management and Budget, and the President’s Council of Economic Advisers.

 From 2003-2006, Gruber was a key architect of Massachusetts’ ambitious health reform effort, and in 2006 became an inaugural member of the Health Connector Board, the main implementing body for that effort.
 During 2009-2010 he served as a technical consultant to the Obama Administration and worked with both the Administration and Congress to help craft the Affordable Care Act.
 In 2011 he was named “One of the Top 25 Most Innovative and Practical Thinkers of Our Time” by Slate Magazine.
 In 2006 and 2012, he was rated as one of the top 100 most powerful people in health care in the U.S. by Modern Healthcare Magazine.